 - Vegetables (including starchy and potatoes – new)

-In addition, the new list will include the following categories of foods.
+In addition, the list includes the following categories of foods.

 Select Cuts of Dark Meat Poultry, Pork, and Beef